Algorithm: By implementation

 Algorithms are usually discussed with the assumption that computers execute one instruction of an algorithm at a time on serial computers.
 Serial algorithms are designed for these environments, unlike parallel or distributed algorithms.
 Parallel algorithms take advantage of computer architectures where multiple processors can work on a problem at the same time.
 Distributed algorithms use multiple machines connected via a computer network.
-Parallel and distributed algorithms divide the problem into subproblems and collect the results back together.
+Parallel and distributed algorithms divide the problem into sub-problems and collect the results back together.
 Resource consumption in these algorithms is not only processor cycles on each processor but also the communication overhead between the processors.
 Some sorting algorithms can be parallelized efficiently, but their communication overhead is expensive.
 Iterative algorithms are generally parallelizable, but some problems have no parallel algorithms and are called inherently serial problems.